nevarsin/nevarsin.github.io/_posts/2019-12-16-devops-what.markdown

 |![]({{site.baseurl}}/images/Devops-toolchain.svg)|
 |:--:|
 | "*And thaaat's the way the news goes!*" |

+This article is my take on the DevOps topic based on my training and my work experience.
+If you're already on the matter then you probably know most of what I wrote, if you are new to the subject, keep seeing the term trending and would like to have and overview without going through tons of specific doc: read ahead.

 In the last 4/5 years, and a lot more frequently after containerization kicked off, the only chance you never heard of DevOps is if you have been **not**  working in IT at all.